-- 55. From the Application, it is clear that the goal of the applied-for community-based gTLD is to become a worldwide trusted source for medical-related information and that the eligibility for domain operating will be restricted in accordance with quality-related standards.
-It is also clear that it is the Applicant that will make all relevant policy decisions.
-In the view of the Independent Objector, the Application does not provide for any views on the international nature of this undertaking, while for a gTLD, the world at large seems to be the natural environment, as is confirmed by the Applicant. - 56.
+- 51. The Independent notes that while Google does propose measures and policies to prevent abuse, a random review of other applications submitted by Google shows that the same exact abuse prevention and mitigation measures are proposed for entirely different gTLDs. - 52.
+The Independent Objector submits that it is clear from the Application that the goal of the applied-for - community-based - gTLD is to become a source of content related to medicine and doctors, that the precise meaning of the term "med" yet has to be defined and will be defined by the Applicant, that the eligibility is to become a worldwide trusted source for medical-related information and that the eligibility for domain operating will be restricted in accordance with quality-related standards.
+It is also clear that it is the Applicant that will make all relevant policy decisions and that all stated positions, rules and policies may be changed in the Applicant's sole discretion.
+Comparing this Application with the 100 other applications that Google submitted to ICANN leads to the conclusion that Google views .MED, indeed, as another commodity: a random review of several other Google-Applications does not only show that the texts of those applications are very similar, if not identical to the text of the present .MED Application, but also that the same exact abuse prevention and mitigation measures are proposed for all of them.
+In the view of the Independent Objector, the Application does not provide for any views on the international nature of this undertaking, while for a gTLD the world at large seems to be the natural environment, as is confirmed by the Applicant. - 53.
 The Independent Objector submits that more importantly the Applicant does not demonstrate awareness of the fact that "med", referring to medical services and to medical-related information as essential elements, is not only a "term" but that it also represents a fundamental right, indissociable from the right to health, which involves extensive obligations for national and international public authorities across the globe as well as for citizens and private enterprises.
-Providing medical related information on a worldwide basis might interfere with the efforts of public authorities to fulfill their obligations, while for developing countries, "there is a growing concern that an unrestricted health gTLD will bypass regulatory controls."
-The Application is silent on these aspects of fundamental importance. - 57.
-The Independent Objector submits that the present Application does not meet the standards that have to be applied to a highly sensitive gTLD and finds that the launch of this applied-for .MED gTLD would, indeed, be contrary to specific principles of international law as reflected in relevant international instruments of law.
+Providing medical related information on a worldwide basis might interfere with efforts of public authorities to fulfill their obligations, while for developing countries "there is a growing concern that an unrestricted health gTLD will bypass regulatory controls".
+The Application is silent on these aspects of fundamental importance.

-- 58. In the alternative, the Independent Objector objects to the Application as long as the Applicant has not after consultation and coordination with all stakeholders of the health community, including states and competent international organizations provided solutions for the serious objections raised above. - 59.
-For these reasons the Independent Objector asks the Expert Panel to hold that the Objection is valid and to uphold the present Objection against the Application.
-In the alternative, the Independent Objector requests the Expert Panel to hold that the Objection is valid as long as the Applicant has not provided solutions for the serious objections raised above. - 60.
+- 54. The Independent Objector submits that the Application does not meet the standards that have to be applied to a highly sensitive gTLD and finds that the launch of the applied-for .MED gTLD would, indeed, be contrary to specific principles of international law as reflected in relevant international instruments of law. - 55.
+In the alternative, the Independent Objector objects to this Application as long as the Applicant has not after consultation and coordination with all stakeholders of the health community, including states and competent international organizations provided solutions for the serious objections raised above. - 56.
+For these reasons the Independent Objector asks the Expert Panel to hold that the present Objection is valid and to uphold the Objection.
+In the alternative, the Independent Objector requests the Expert Panel to hold that the Objection is valid as long as the Applicant has not provided solutions for the serious objections raised above. - 57.
 In addition, the Independent Objector requests that his advance payment of costs be refunded in accordance with Article 14(e) of the Procedure.